raleighlittles/iTunesDB-Parser/README.md

 This repository contains a parser/extractor for iTunesDB files, written in Rust.

-Currently, two types of iTunesDB files are supported:
+The table below shows which iTunesDB files are supported.

 | File type            | Supported?                                                       |
 |----------------------|------------------------------------------------------------------|